 The project provides direct technical assistance to states on how to improve access to evidence-based, high-quality treatment for people with substance use disorders.
 The project also conducts advocacy in states and Washington, D.C., to achieve its programmatic objectives.
 To inform this work, the project conducts and publishes research and other information on evidence-based and emerging practices and maintains relationships with external experts and other stakeholders.
 The team comes from a wide variety of professional backgrounds with policy, advocacy and research experience.

-The senior associate, based in Pew’s Washington, D.C., office, report to the associate manager, technical assistance.
+The senior associate, based in Pew’s Washington, D.C., office, reports to the manager, technical assistance.
 Working closely with the team members and staff from communications, government relations, state strategy, and other Pew departments, the senior associate will provide project management and strategic guidance for one or more states’ technical assistance efforts.
 This work includes participating in the development and implementation of Pew’s state campaigns to expand access to effective treatment for substance use disorders by completing policy analyses, conducting key informant interviews, and planning and facilitating stakeholder meetings, conferences, and other events designed to achieve projects goals.
 The senior associate also assists with special assignments, including identifying and analyzing emerging issues related to substance use disorders.
 The position has a set time frame that could be extended based on the success of the program, funding sources, and board decisions on continued support.

 Regular domestic travel (up to 50%) for meetings and conferences.